 While Greenlee Field is sometimes referred to as the first "Black-owned" sports venue in America, this is inaccurate.
 As a charismatic community frontman, Gus Greenlee played a vital role in encouraging Black fans to support the Crawfords, but he only owned 25 percent of the ballpark and held no office in the land company.
 His White co-investors controlled many aspects of the business operations of the park.

 While Greenlee Field experienced early success, by 1938 the continuing Depression and a string of mediocre seasons meant the Crawfords were losing money.
 To accomodate the city's growing population, the Pittsburgh Housing Authority began a series of public housing projects and offered the land company $50,000 for the field site.
-The offer was accepted, and after the 1938 season the Crawfords moved to Toledo, and demolition on Greenlee field began.
+The offer was accepted, and after the 1938 season the Crawfords moved to Toledo, and the demolition of Greenlee Field began.

 Despite its short lifespan, Greenlee Field has a lasting legacy as one of the few baseball parks designed and constructed by African-Americans specifically for a Negro league team.
 It symbolized the intersection of sports, business, and community in the era when racial segregation was a fixture of American society.